 "Executives say digital transformation benefits include improving operational efficiency (40%), faster time to market (36%), and meeting customer expectations (35%)." - PTC Digital Tranformation Survey

 As the name indicates, digital transformation involves integrating digital technology with all the business processes of a company, from Operations, Logistics, Marketing, Sales, Customer service, Procurement, HR, and all other departments.
 The reason this helps develop the Value Chain so well is because now there is a software solution or cloud app to digitalize and automate processes of nearly every businesses division.
-For instance, businesses can integrate:
+For instance, businesses can implement:

 Connecting with these applications helps optimize a plethora of costly, time-consuming and manual repetitive work processes on the value chain.
 This includes digitally automating product optimization, order management, shipping, inventory updates, returns, procurement, emailing, and much more.
-And, it also includes digitalizing recruitment, emailing, invoicing, customer support, and a thousand odd more business processes for nearly every business department on the Value Chain.
+And, it also includes digitalizing recruitment, emailing, invoicing, customer support, and a thousand odd more processes for nearly every business department on the Value Chain.

 However, contrary to how easy it seems to implement these SaaS (Software as a Service) and cloud apps to expedite digital transformation on the value chain, the real challenge lies in getting these disparate solutions to work together and share data seamlessly.
 Thus, although a seemingly small part of it, at the heart of digitally transforming the Value Chain lies “integrations,” i.e. integrating these various business systems, software solutions (SaaS), applications, and data sources.